alexshpilkin/studies/condit.md

 less arbitrary choice in naming the former: for example, `I/O?`, not `I/O-ERROR?`; `NAME?`, not `NAME-NOT-FOUND?`.

-## UNWIND and RESTART
+## RESTART

 For now, a handler that wants to escape to code up the call stack can be established by first establishing a `RESUME`, saving the tag to the handler frame, and using it to `ESCAPE` when needed.
-For handlers that _always_ want to escape before doing anything else, this operation is packaged into a single word, `UNWIND ( ... xt c -- ... f )`.

-Restarts, then, are simply conditions that are by convention always handled using `UNWIND`; if a particular restart is requested but not available, it is processed like any other unhandled condition.
-This is not sufficient to support introspection, however; that is accomplished using a second frame stack, with the pointer to the top frame stored in `RESTARTS`.
-The word `RESTART` sets up a restart frame before executing `UNWIND`.
+For handlers that _always_ want to escape before doing anything else, this operation is packaged into a single word, `RESTART ( ... xt c -- ... f )`.
+Restarts are simply conditions that are by convention always handled using `RESTART`; if a particular restart is requested but not available, it is processed like any other unhandled condition.

 _Prior work note:_  The idea to make a restart a kind of condition is originally from Dylan; in Common Lisp, restarts are disjoint from conditions.
-However, while the functionality provided by `UNWIND` is desirable in any system, it is awkward to implement using restarts as the sole stack unwinding mechanism, while the reverse is straigtforward.
+However, the functionality provided by `RESTART` is desirable in any system, but awkward to implement using restarts as the sole stack unwinding mechanism, while the reverse is straigtforward.
 This implementation uses the simpler Dylan approach.

 ## Example